liveawarelabs/recorder-unity-plugin-example/docs/liveawarelabs.recorderplugin.md

 ### **IsRunning**

-Specifies whether or not the LiveAware Desktop Recorder is currently running.
+Specifies whether or not the Live Aware Desktop Recorder is currently running.
+If this property is false, all other property values are invalid and all methods have no effect.
+You must create a new [RecorderPlugin](./liveawarelabs.recorderplugin.md) instance to restart the recorder.

 ```csharp
 public bool IsRunning { get; private set; }